Barry Collier (politician): Literature

 Collier has written and published several poems including "Millennium Drought" for which he won the National Henry Lawson Literary Society Award for Free Verse in 2017 and "Anzac Day 2018: Let Us Also Remember."

-In November 2018, Barry Collier published his political memoir, Collier For Miranda: The 1999 Labor Campaign.
-The book details his successful grassroots campaign as an unknown, first-time Labor candidate to win the southern Sydney seat which had been held by the Liberal Party for 15 years.
+In November 2018, Collier published his political memoir, Collier For Miranda: The 1999 Labor Campaign.
+The book details his grassroots campaign as an unknown, first-time Labor candidate to win the southern Sydney seat which had been held by the Liberal Party for 15 years.

+In July 2025, Collier published Poems of Life, Of Love and Passing.
+This is his first book of poetry and contains 62 poems.
+Collier is critical of modern poetry, believing it 'is a total turnoff for most Australians.'